shmQAQ/shmqaq.github.io/blogs.md

 permalink: /blogs/index.html
 title: Blogs
 ---
-**Blogs** is a collection of my blogs.
-I will write some blogs about my life, my work, my study and so on.
-I hope you can enjoy them.
+**Blogs** Here are some blogs I have written.
+I hope you enjoy them.

 **2023**